 - Enter a comma separated list of IP addresses of systems that are permitted to access the Host Server API.
 This list must include the IP address of the Registration Server’s Admin Console.
 Please contact TeamDrive Systems for the correct value if you don’t manage your own Registration Server.

-If you had to restart the Registration/Activation process because of incorrectly entered values, it’s absolutely necessary to restart the Apache http Server to roll back some internal changes:
+If you need to restart the Registration/Activation process because of incorrectly entered values, it’s absolutely necessary to restart the Apache HTTP Server to roll back some internal changes:

 [root@hostserver ~]# service httpd restart

 Communication within the TeamDrive network is encrypted with a public-private